ncatlab/nlab-content/pages/8/7/8/4/4878/content.md

 ## Signs of crossings

-In an oriented diagram, we can see there are two types of possible crossing.
+In an oriented link diagram, we can see there are two types of possible crossing.
 They are allocated a sign, + or -.

 (Diagram to go here)